The Concept of GPU Compiler¶

 // label = "Graphic SW Stack";

-• According the previous section, after user create skeleton and skin for each model and set keyframes time through 3D modeling tool, the 3D modeling tool can either generate Java code which calling JOGL (Java OpenGL) [6], or generate OpenCL API directly.
-The frame data can be calculated from interplation between keyframes.
+According to the previous section, after the user creates a skeleton and skin for each model and sets keyframe times using a 3D modeling tool, the tool can either generate Java code that calls JOGL (Java OpenGL) [6] or generate OpenCL APIs directly.
+The frame data can be calculated by interpolating between keyframes.

-• As above, every animation the client CPU program set new position of obect (vertices) and colors, the data of one frame, server (driver and GPU) does the 3D to 2D rendering.
-Higher-level libraries and frameworks on top of OpenGL provide animation framework and tools to generate OpenGL API and shaders from 3D model.
+As described above, for each animation frame, the client (CPU) program sets the new positions of objects (vertices) and colors while the server (driver and GPU) performs the 3D-to-2D rendering.
+Higher-level libraries and frameworks on top of OpenGL provide animation frameworks and tools to generate OpenGL APIs and shaders from 3D models.

-• Shader may call Builtin-functions which written from Compute Shader, spriv or LLVM-IR.
-LLVM libclc is a project for builtin-functions in OpenCL which can be used in OpenGL too [13].
-Like CPU’s builtin-functions, new GPU ISA/architecture has to implement their builtin-functions or porting from open source such as libclc.
+Shaders may call built-in functions written in Compute Shaders, SPIR-V, or LLVM-IR.
+LLVM libclc is a project for OpenCL built-in functions, which can also be used in OpenGL [13].
+Like CPU built-ins, new GPU ISAs or architectures must implement their own built-ins or port them from open source projects like libclc.

-• 3D model (CPU) does the rendering animation to generate each frame between keyframes (poses) while GPU does the rendering pipeline from each frame to each pixel’s value.
+The 3D model (on CPU) performs rendering animations to generate each frame between keyframes (poses), while the GPU executes the rendering pipeline from each frame down to each pixel’s value.

-• These frames data existed in the form of VAO (Vertex Array Object) in OpenGL.
-It will be explaned in later section OpenGL.
+These frame data are stored in the form of VAOs (Vertex Array Objects) in OpenGL.
+This will be explained in a later section: OpenGL.

-• In addition, OpenGL provides vertex buffer object (VBO) allowing vertex array data to be stored in high-performance graphics memory on the server side and promotes efficient data transfer [14] [15].
+Additionally, OpenGL provides VBOs (Vertex Buffer Objects), which allow vertex array data to be stored in high-performance graphics memory on the server side and enable efficient data transfer [14] [15].

-The flow for 3D/2D graphic processing as Fig. 66.
+The flow for 3D/2D graphic processing is shown in Fig. 67.

 rankdir=LR;